Paradise HSBB Teams Play for 1st Time Since California Wildfires

 On Sunday, Eliott C. McLaughlin and Madeline Holcombe of CNN reported the Camp Fire had been 100 percent contained after it burned since Nov.
 8. The death toll reached at least 88, with nearly 250 more people still missing, and the fire destroyed almost 19,000 structures, including about 14,000 homes.

-ESPN.com noted the Paradise boys' team scored an 80-62 win over Chico, while the girls' team suffered a 56-22 defeat Monday night.
+ESPN.com noted the Paradise boys team scored an 80-62 win over Chico, while the girls team suffered a 56-22 defeat Monday night.

 LaVar: 'Heck No' LaMelo Won't Play at UCLA